Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Content quality: Assess whether your content provides value, answers user queries, and sends the right E-E-A-T signals to Google.

-- Harmful сontent: Check if your content harms users or violates ethical standards.
+- Harmful content: Check if your content harms users or violates ethical standards.

 Check Google Search Console for Manual Actions

-A manual action, also known as a Google Penalty, occurs when a human reviewer at Google determines that certain pages on a website violate Google’s spam policies.
+A manual action, also known as a Google Penalty, occurs when a real-life person at Google determines that certain pages on a website violate Google’s spam policies.
 These violations can lead to the demotion or removal of the affected pages or even the entire site from Google search results, leading to a dramatic Google ranking drop.

-How can you check for manual actions?
-Well, log in to Google Search Console and navigate to the “Manual Actions” report under “Security & Manual Actions.”
-If no manual actions exist, you’ll see a green check mark.
-Otherwise, details of the manual action will be displayed.
+To check for penalties, log in to Google Search Console and open the “Manual Actions” report under the “Security & Manual Actions” section.
+If everything is in order, you’ll see a green check mark.
+Otherwise, Google will display details about the specific violation affecting your site.

 Some common triggers for manual actions include: